-Brachial plexus injuries are a leading cause of medical malpractice lawsuits and there is a very good reason.
+Brachial plexus injuries are a leading cause of medical malpractice lawsuits, and there is a good reason.
 According to the medical literature, most obstetric brachial plexus birth injuries are related to excessive traction applied by an OB/GYN or midwife during the birthing process.
-Doctors often use excessive traction in a panic when the child's anterior shoulder initially became impacted on the pelvic bone.
+Doctors often use excessive traction in a panic when the child’s anterior shoulder initially became impacted by the pelvic bone.

-If your baby is born with a brachial plexus injury, you should always consider the possibility that the injury was the result of medical negligence during the delivery.
+If your baby is born with a brachial plexus injury, you should always consider the possibility that the injury resulted from medical negligence during the delivery.
 This is particularly true if the doctor used forceps or a vacuum extractor during delivery.

 Obstetric delivery instruments can frequently cause too much force and damage the baby’s nerves.
 Another telltale sign of malpractice is the severity of the nerve damage.
 The more severe the nerve damage, the more likely the doctor used excessive force.